Plastic Bag and Film Plastics Recycling for Retailers

 - Use transparent bins and transparent bags to enable better quality control.

-- In addition to posters at entrances, simple decals near bag stands and buttons on cashiers and baggers serve to inform customers that plastic bags are recyclable at your store.
+- In addition to posters at entrances, simple decals near bag stands and buttons on cashiers and baggers serve to inform customers that film plastics are recyclable at your store.
 Also consider a decal with recycling facts at the cashier stand.

 - Train Employees to ensure the success of at store recycling programs.
 Make sure employees are aware of the recycling protocol.
 Have them point out the availability of store recycling bins.